 Some of the benefits of robot-assisted surgery include allowing doctors to perform complex procedures with greater precision, flexibility, and control than conventional techniques.

-Additionally, robotic surgery tends to be less invasive, involving smaller and more precise incisions, though the technique is also used in more traditional open surgical procedures.
+Additionally, robotic-assisted surgery tends to be less invasive, involving smaller and more precise incisions, though the technique is also used in more traditional open surgical procedures.
 The benefits of this include fewer complications, such as surgical site infection, less pain, blood loss, shorter hospital stays and quicker recoveries, and smaller and less noticeable scars in the long-term.

 Robotic surgery systems are now being employed in a range of procedures, from minimally invasive endoscopic surgery to complicated heart or brain surgeries.

 But perfected motion control and an excellent view are all pretty irrelevant without a robot arm being able to precisely move and flex.
-Thus, one major area of importance for advanced surgical robots is developing joint components that allow for flexibility in movement.
+Thus, one major area of importance for advanced surgical robots is developing robot joint components that allow for flexibility in movement.

 What are Robotic Joints?